ukiw200/challenges-23-24/security-challenges/00-basics/description.md

 One of the platforms offering free and interactive security challenges is "Try Hack Me" (but others exist too, like Hack The Box).
 Create a free account on the www.tryhackme.com platform.

+In some of the challenges you will learn some basic cyber security skills including ethical hacking.
+It is crucial to understand (and therefor necessary) that you need to follow a code of conduct and respect any laws and regulations applicable.
+If you are not sure if it is legal and without consequences --> DO NOT PROCEED!

+If you do stumble upon confidential information or a vunerability for an organization, read their "responsible disclosure" section and contact the organization immediately with your findings.
+For organizations in Belgium, you can read the following: https://ccb.belgium.be/nl/bekendmaking-van-kwetsbaarheden-aan-het-ccb

+Your challenge will only succeed if you start the solution.txt file for this part with "I agree to the rules mentioned below"

+Rules:
+    Respect Privacy: Always respect individuals' privacy and personal data, ensuring they remain confidential and protected.

+    Seek Permission: Obtain explicit permission before testing systems, networks, or applications, respecting the boundaries of authorized targets.

+    Stay Within Scope: Limit activities to the scope defined by agreements or legal permissions, avoiding any unauthorized access.

+    Report Vulnerabilities: Promptly disclose identified vulnerabilities to relevant stakeholders, supporting efforts to secure systems.

+    Share Knowledge: Contribute to the cybersecurity community by sharing insights, discoveries, and methods to improve overall security.

+    Do No Harm: Avoid causing damage, disruption, or loss while conducting security assessments.

+    Continuous Learning: Commit to ongoing learning and professional development to stay current in evolving technologies and threats.

+    Transparent Communication: Maintain clear and open communication with clients, collaborators, and affected parties.

+    Lawful Behavior: Adhere to all laws and regulations governing cybersecurity activities, respecting ethical and legal boundaries.

+    Accountability: Take responsibility for actions, continuously refining ethical practices to advance cybersecurity without compromising integrity."

 ## 2. Introduction